Reverse Sear Steak

 Leftover idea

-Transform your leftover steak into other meals, including a steak salad, or steak quesadilla, or replace the birria meat with it on a birria pizza.
+Transform your leftover steak into other meals, including a steak salad, steak sandwich, or steak quesadilla.

 More delicious steaks

-This reverse sear steak is the foolproof way of cooking thick steaks and yields the most gorgeous crust.
-Minimal prep is needed and perfectly cooked meat every single time.
+This reverse sear ribeye is the foolproof way of cooking this thick steak and yields the most gorgeous crust.
+Minimal prep is needed, and perfectly cooked meat every single time.
+Watch how I make this in my kitchen in the video below!

 Servings: 2 servings